NJNU-DTA/landform-evolution-modelling/README.md

 # landform-evolution-modelling
-Archaeological ruins of human civilization facilitate landform evolution modelling
+This repository contains codes for landform evolution modelling facilitated by the archaeological ruins of the city.

+README.txt in Folder 'DEMmodelling' clarify how to use these files.